 Blue Soul | Framed Lithograph

-Measures: 17 x 20 (Open Edition Hand Embellished Lithograph) In Gold Frame
+Measures: 28 x 35 approx. (Open Edition Hand Embellished Lithograph Framed)

 Guarantee safe & secure checkout